Best Practices for Preventing Accidental Data Leakage

 Importing Membership via Netwrix Directory Manager Bulk Membership Import Feature for Groups

 Many times, organizations create groups (Security and Distribution) in advance, i.e., before the actual usage of groups.
-To avoid any critical information being leaked out, it is recommended that such groups be created without populating membership upon creation.
+To avoid leaking critical information, create such groups without populating membership upon creation.

 In Netwrix Directory Manager, bulk import of memberships is possible using the Import Wizard available in the Netwrix Directory Manager Portal.
 The following KB article provides step-by-step instructions to bulk import members into a group: